 The Omnimax Theater features an advanced projector system and unique domed screen that allows the audience to feel like a part of the movie.

 The Lubbock Lake Landmark has historical records from people who roamed the planes up to 12,000 years ago!
 If you visit in the summer, you can see archaeologists excavating the site and discovering new treasures!
 Both self-guided and guided tours are available for you to fully understand and explore exactly what this landmark has to offer.
 The Learning Center is a great place for both children and adults to reinforce the concepts and information present around the Landmark.
 Galleries exploring the past are also present at the site.

 Considered as a haven of art for young aspiring artists, the Tornado Gallery is indeed a dedicated space for modern art forms.
 Be it sculptures, plasma art, computer or electric art, this gallery gives you an insight into the finer nuances of avant garde art.
 Besides that, the gallery also promotes music by hosting live acts, gigs and concerts in its premises.

 The Buddy Holly Center houses numerous different attractions.
 The Buddy Holly Gallery is a permanent exhibit which houses memorabilia from Holly's life growing up as well as artifacts from his music career.
 The center also contains a Fine Arts Gallery which features changing exhibits of contemporary visual arts.
-The third space is dedicated to the Texans Musicians Hall of Fame which highlights artists from Texas, and especially the western part of the state.
+The third space is dedicated to the Texans Musicians Hall of Fame which highlights artists from Texas and especially the western part of the state.
 With so many fun things to see and learn about, the Buddy Holly Center is a fun day out for the whole family.
-General admission is $5.